ougrid/txo/PRD.md

   - <!> show "last update" datetime from each shop
   - <!> show orders of finished scanning orders, and orders to scanned from shopee
 - feat: show orders that are being scanned and orders that are finished scanning
+- feat: example Excel order files for user to download and test upload to the system